 My first hurdle, though, was to find a guitar.
 That was the hardest part.

-At the time of this project, there were no thrift stores in my town (one has opened since then).
+At the time of this project, there were no thrift stores in the town I was living in.
 So that wasn’t an option.
 I looked through Amazon, eBay, Etsy…any place online I could think of.
 The cheapest I could find was $50, but that didn’t include shipping and handling.

-My budget for this was $20.
-For a broken guitar, I didn’t think that was too much to ask for (in fact, I found it very generous for something that would never even be played again)…but I couldn’t seem to find one that was broken.
+My ideal budget for this was $20, but I was willing to go to $50 if necessary For a broken guitar, I didn’t think that was too much to ask for…but I couldn’t seem to find one that was broken.

 Finally, I found an ad on Craigslist.
 A guy in my area was selling an acoustic for $45 that was in decent shape.
 I emailed the guy and a couple hours later, got a call from an out-of-state number (Colorado).
 Since I get a lot of phone calls from telemarketers who call from Colorado (and Washington…), I didn’t answer.
 I assumed that if it was the guitar guy and he actually wanted to sell, he would have the common sense to leave a voice mail.
 (I was wrong…I found out later through an email he sent me.
-That was the guy and he never left a message–guess he didn’t want to sell it that badly then.)
+He never left a message, though, so I guess he didn’t want to sell it that badly then.)

-Me: Does Will know where I can get a broken or really cheap guitar?
+Me: Does Will know where I can get a broken guitar?
+Or maybe just a really cheap one?